katychris/OOI_GUI/README.txt

 * ooi_mod.py is a module containing the functions for OOI_GUI_DataGrabber.py

-make_dir(dirname,clean=False) - creates a directory if it does not exist, use clean=True to remove and recreate the directory ooi_to_datetime(datenum,t0) - fix the OOI time stamp and convert to python boolean_string(s) - this function helps with getting Boolean input to be used with the argparse capabilities in OOI_GUI_DataGrabber.py get_data(url) - function to grab all data from specified THREDDS server given as a url
+make_dir(dirname,clean=False) - creates a directory if it does not exist, use clean=True to remove and recreate the directory get_data(url) - function to grab all data from specified THREDDS server given as a url ooi_to_datetime(datenum,t0) - fix the OOI time stamp and convert to python list_picker() - prints out a list and saves the selection number from the user input boolean_string(s) - this function helps with getting Boolean input to be used with the argparse capabilities in OOI_GUI_DataGrabber.py

 Dependencies: numpy, datetime, sys, os
 ======================================================================